ros-navigation/navigation2/nav2_route/README.md

 This is useful to penalize certain routes over others knowing some application-specific information about that route segment.
 Technically this may be negative to incentivize rather than penalize.
 Thus, by convention, we say the `penalty` attribute of an edge should contain this information.

-By convention, to use the `SemanticScorer` edge scoring plugin, we expect the semantic class of a node or edge to be stored in the `class` metadata key (though is reconfigurable to look at any).
-This can be used to store arbitrary semantic metadata about a node or edge such as `living_room`, `bathroom`, `work cell 2`, `aisle45`, etc which is then correlated to a set of additional class costs in the `SemanticScorer` configuration to add additional costs to different types of distinct areas as semantically relevent to an application.
+By convention, to use the `SemanticScorer` edge scoring plugin, we expect the semantic class of a node or edge to be stored in the `class` metadata key (though is reconfigurable to look at any using the `semantic_key` parameter).
+This can be used to store arbitrary semantic metadata about a node or edge such as `living_room`, `bathroom`, `work cell 2`, `aisle45`, etc which is then correlated to a set of additional class costs in the plugin's configuration.
 However, if the `semantic_key` parameter is set to empty string, then instead it checks **all keys** in the metadata of a node or edge if they match any names  of the semantic classes.
 This way, semantic information may be embedded as keys with other values (for another application) or as values themselves to the `class` key if only needing to specify its membership.

-The Route Operation `TriggerEvent` and more broadly any operation plugins derived from `RouteOperationClient<SrvT>` (a service-typed template route operation base class to simplify adding in custom plugins based on service calls) relies on the parameter and matching operation key `service_name` to indicate the service name to call with the corresponding route operation.
+The Route Operation `TriggerEvent` and more broadly any operation plugins derived from `RouteOperationClient<SrvT>` (a service-typed template route operation base class to simplify adding in custom plugins based on service calls) relies on the parameter and matching metadata key `service_name` to indicate the service name to call with the corresponding route operation.
 When set in the parameter file, this will be used for all instances when called in the navigation route graph.
-When `service_name` is set in the operation in the navigation route graph, it can be used to specify a particular service name of that service type to use at that particular node/edge, created on the fly (when a conflict exists, uses the navigation graph as the more specific entry).
+When `service_name` is set in the operation metadata in the route graph, it can be used to specify a particular service name of that service type to use at that particular node/edge, created on the fly (when a conflict exists, uses the navigation graph as the more specific entry).
 That way both design patterns work for a Route Operation `OpenDoor` of service type `nav2_msgs/srv/OpenDoor`, for example:
-- A `open_door/door1` (and `door2` and so on) service specific to each node containing a door to open may be called contextually and correctly at each individual door in the graph file.
+- A `open_door/door1` (and `door2` and so on) service specific to each node containing a door to open may be called contextually and correctly at each individual door in the graph file metadata.
 This way you can have individual services (if desired) without having to have individual repetative operation plugin definitions.
 - A `open_doors` general service specified in the parameter file to call to open a door specified in the service's `request` field, so that one service is called for all instances of doors in the graph file without repetition in the graph file and storing client resources (just adding info about which one from the node metadata).

 Thus, we say that `service_name` is a key to correspond to a string of the service's name to call in an operation to use `TriggerEvent` and `RouteOperationClient<SrvT>` plugins and base classes.